 Tampa FL 33620

-The University of South Florida Tampa campus Library offers access to an extensive selection of print and electronic resources, including books, maps, e-journal, e-books, and countless databases.
+The University Library for the Tampa campus offers access to an extensive selection of print and electronic resources, including books, maps, e-journal, e-books, and countless databases.
 There is also a collection of audio/visual materials including videos, CDs, DVDs, and even LPs.
 Students and faculty also have access to specialized research assistance and information literacy instruction from our librarians.
 Assistance is available from research and reference librarians either by appointment, on-line via our website, by phone, or in a classroom setting.

-The USF St. Petersburg campus is home to the Nelson Poynter Memorial Library, and serves as a partner in teaching, learning and research.
+The University Library for the St. Petersburg campus is home to the Nelson Poynter Memorial Library, and serves as a partner in teaching, learning and research.
 The St. Petersburg campus Library connects students and faculty to a variety of information sources, innovative opportunities, and diverse perspectives.

-The USF Sarasota-Manatee campus Library offers students, faculty, and staff access to the extensive holdings of the USF libraries, which include: over 1.3 million print books; over 52,000 e-journal subscriptions; over 443,000 e-books; and over 800 databases containing articles, media and other materials.
+The Univertisy Library for the Sarasota-Manatee campus offers students, faculty, and staff access to the extensive holdings of the Univeristy Libraries, which include: over 1.3 million print books; over 52,000 e-journal subscriptions; over 443,000 e-books; and over 800 databases containing articles, media and other materials.
 Our librarians provide reference and research assistance in all courses of study, and can help you to better organize and execute your search for the things you need to get the job done

-In addition to the USF campus Libraries, there are three special libraries.
-On the Tampa campus is the Shimberg Health Sciences Library (https://health.usf.edu/Shimberg-library/), serving the needs of USF Health consisting of the Colleges of Medicine, Nursing, Pharmacy, Physical Therapy, and Public Health; and the Louis de la Parte Florida Mental Health Institute (FMHI) Research Library (https://www.usf.edu/cbcs/fmhi/) serving the College of Behavioral and Community Sciences.
+In addition to the University Libraries, there are three special libraries.
+On the Tampa campus is the Shimberg Health Sciences Library (https://health.usf.edu/Shimberg-library/), serving the needs of USF Health consisting of the Colleges of Medicine, Nursing, Pharmacy, Physical Therapy, and Public Health; and the Louis de la Parte Florida Mental Health Institute (FMHI) Research Library (https://www.usf.edu/cbcs/fmhi/), serving the College of Behavioral and Community Sciences.
 The Jane Bancroft Cook Library serves as a joint-use facility shared by New College and the Sarasota-Manatee campus.